kwaldenphd/web-scraping-python/README.md

 Now we're ready to iterate over each country (table row) using the code we tested on a single country.

+We can create a list with each row's values and append that list as a sublist or nested list to an empty list.

 ```Python
 # create empty list for data
 test_list = []